burnedpopcorn/Sugary-Spire-UNHAM-Decompilation/README.md

 > Unofficial UTMT with UnderAnalyzer: https://nightly.link/UnderminersTeam/UndertaleModTool/actions/artifacts/1814233921.zip

 ## Issues

-> [!NOTE]
-> Issues are described in more detail within the project notes
->
-> And I added a Feature that Unlocks Pizzano by pressing ALT in Main Menu, so yeah...

 - Any Scripts or Objects that have Enemy States (baddiestates.xxxxx) within them are completely fucked

-> Because my dumbass decided copy and pasting Playtest 3.2 code, and not saving old code was a good idea
->
-> Yes, I'm stupid for doing that

-> and this also might affect Confetti states... fuck

 (This Issue is pretty bad, and needs to be corrected by decompiling the affected scripts with UTMT again)

+### Other Shit
+- Issues are described in more detail within the project notes
+- And I added a Feature that Unlocks Pizzano by pressing ALT in Main Menu, so yeah...

 ## Massive Thanks to
 - ygxa, for fixing player collisions and contributing to this decomp